soulios/MolecularGeometricDL/README.md

 ## Molecular representations
 A molecule can be represented in a lot of ways.
-As input to a machine learning model, some represntations are more popular.
+As input to a machine learning model, some representations are more popular.
 Although, these representations have resulted in useful ML models for different molecular tasks, the plateau has not yet been reached.
 Due to the rise of graph neural networks in the last five years, several applications involve molecular tasks.

 # Molecular descriptors
 "The molecular descriptor is the final result of a logic and mathematical procedure which transforms chemical information encoded within a symbolic representation of a molecule into a useful number or the result of some standardized experiment."
 [Handbook of molecular descriptors](https://onlinelibrary.wiley.com/doi/book/10.1002/9783527613106)

 There are several open-source and proprietary tools and packages that calculate a number of descriptors and of course there is a discrepancy between them.
-That does not allow for uniform representations of molecules and leads to non reproducible results.
+That does not allow for uniform representations of molecules and leads to non-reproducible results.
+Below are the descriptors by the [DRAGON software](https://chm.kode-solutions.net/pf/dragon-7-0/).

 ![alt text](https://github.com/soulios/MolecularGeometricDL/blob/main/descriptors.png?raw=true)